Wikia/app/JSCONVENTIONS.md

 * @author (at the top of a file)
 * @see (for links to documentation)

-###Naming Conventions###
+###Naming Convensions###

 ####Variables###
 Use lazyCamelCase for all variables unless the variable represents a constructor.
 Constructers should us UpperCamelCase.

 Also, try to avoid acronyms and be explicit so it is clear to anyone reading your code what the variable does.
 Since we don't have an uglifier that reduces variable size yet, do this within reason.

 ####AMD modules####
 AMD modules should be all lowercase.
 If the code is exension-specific, namespace with the extension.
 ```javascript
 define( 'myextension.mypage' ... )
 ```
 If there's a folder structure within the extension's scripts directory, the module's namespace should match the folder structure.

 For example, if the tree looks like this:

     |-- MyExtension